-This 1970′s inspired reversible halter top and scooter PDF pattern will keep your American Girl® Doll cool and refreshed on those hot summer days!
+This 1970′s inspired reversible halter top and scooter PDF pattern, by Eden Ava Couture, will keep your American Girl® Doll cool and refreshed on those hot summer days!
 The top is quick and easy to make and is perfect for small scraps of woven fabrics.
 The scooter is shorts with a skirt front and is more of an intermediate level, but if you take your time and follow the directions it’s easy to make.

 Skill Level: This is a quick and easy pattern!

 What You Get: One 22 page sewing pattern that you digitally download as a PDF file so you can start your project immediately!
 The PDF sewing pattern provides full color step-by-step illustrated instructions and full size pattern pieces.
 A PDF reader is required to view and print the files (example: Adobe Reader or Preview for MAC).
 The download link is received immediately after the transaction is complete.
 Print copies are NOT available.

 Download, Print, Sew!